123abang/NEWS/README.md

-# NEWS
+# About NEWS API
-Get the latest news around the globe .
+Get the latest news around the world .
+It fetches the news from an Api called NewsApi for more about it visit https://newsapi.org/doc
-Choose from the different categories of news you want.
-This project is mainly focused on a good user interface and responsiveness.
-Easy to understand.